 Baseline (North Park) Development

-The area is also expected to become the future home to a truly iconic future STEM or STEAM school - iconic in both design and approach, as well as the Butterfly Pavilion (currently located in Westminster).
+The area is also expected to become the future home to a future STEM or STEAM school focused on science, technology, engineering, potentially art, and math.
+This school will be iconic in both design and approach, as well as the Butterfly Pavilion (currently located in Westminster).
 The developer will also be providing space or funds for a future branch library and police annex.

-East of I-25 and South of CO 7
+Project Location: East of I-25 and South of Colorado 7

-PUD - The North Park PUD (planned unit development) plan establishes the custom zoning details for a mixed-use development across the property.
-The details are set forth in the North Park PUD Plan, as amended from time to time, and an associated Supplemental Binder.
-These documents are provided in the Document Library on this web page.
+The project is zoned Planned Unit Development (PUD) and allows for mixed use development.
+The North Park PUD establishes the custom zoning details for the property.
+The details are outlined in the North Park PUD Plan and Supplemental Binder.
+The PUD Plan and Binder may be amended from time to time.
+These documents were produced by the developer and approved by city council.
+The documents are provided in the Document Library in the upper right portion of this web page.

 Agreement and Urban Renewal Plans